For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 This prior verification aims at ensuring compliance with important provisions concerning the quality of datasets used, technical and documentation requirements, transparency and provision of information to users, and effective oversight.

-Overall, the AI Act imposes extensive obligations on both providers and users of high-risk AI systems.
-By imposing stringent measures, the act ensures that businesses and individuals using these systems do so responsibly and safely, promoting trust in AI systems while ensuring consumer protection.
+Overall, the EU framework imposes extensive obligations on both providers and users of high-risk AI systems.
+By implementing stringent measures, it ensures that businesses and individuals using these systems do so responsibly and safely, promoting trust in AI technologies while ensuring consumer protection.

 Read about Google’s latest AI tool – Gemini AI